Boundary-Bound Reactions: Pattern Formation with and without Hydrodynamics: General Model

 \section{General Model}

 We consider a domain consisting of a fluid between two flat plates.
 We will assume that these plates are separated by a vertical distance $H$ that is small relative to their horizontal length.
 As a consequence, we treat the domain as unbounded in the horizontal directions.
 The model formulation is identical in two and three spatial dimensions apart from the physical units of some parameters.
-A simple two-dimensional schematic is provided in Figure \ref{fig:schematic_bbr}.
+A simple two-dimensional schematic is provided in Figure \ref{fig:schematic_bbr} for the specific models considered in this manuscript.
+We investigate two different models which we refer to as the full reaction and the separated reaction.
+To motivate these two classes of models, we note that it is reasonable to supply a constant, continuous source of reagents to the system if long-lived behaviour is desired.
+Experimentally, reagents could be introduced through a membrane or hydrogel, or as a reaction product from a precursor species that is assumed to remain in excess.
+In our models, we assume that reagents enter through one of the horizontal plates with a constant flux.
+There is also one horizontal plate that is catalytic where concentration-dependent reactions take place.
+The term `full reaction' refers to the model in which the constant fluxes occur at the same boundary as the other reactions.
+We use the term `separated reaction' when the constant fluxes are placed on the opposite boundary to the other reaction terms.

 If we assume that density variations in the fluid are produced by the presence of two chemical reagents $(Q,R)$ and that these density variations are small, then the resulting fluid flows can be modelled using the Boussinesq approximation for the incompressible Navier--Stokes equations.
 We will assume that the reagents undergo exponential decay in the bulk with rate constants $(\eta_Q,\eta_R)$, diffuse with rates $(d_Q, d_R)$, and are advected by the fluid flow.
 Therefore, the bulk behaviour can be modelled via